Tejas Gokhale

 • MS students: I only recruit a small number of MS thesis students who take one of my classes.
 I don't offer short-term RA or volunteer positions.

-• Classes to take: I recommend taking the following UMBC graduate classes (or their equivalent elsewhere) for building a foundation for graduate research with us:
+• Classes to take: The following UMBC graduate classes (or their equivalent elsewhere) will help build a foundation for graduate research with us:

 • CMSC 691 Computer Vision [required]